 Antonio despised himself; but he despised the man before him even more.
 Sebastiano was a savage.

 “I wish to unite our two families through the strongest bond there is and combine our strengths.
 Naturally, this will ensure your quickly crumbling position at the top, something I understand you to adore more than anything.”
-Sebastiano held off the fierce scowl wanting to encompass his face at his own words.
+Sebastiano held off the fierce scowl wanting to encompass his face at the vile words.
 While Antonio was usually an intelligent man, something Sebastiano respected, he was sickened by Antonio’s unbalanced priorities.

-In Sebastian’s mind family always came first, a notion that he was now testing as he awaited Antonio’s answer to his outlandish yet profitable proposal.
+To Sebastiano, family always came first, a notion that he was now testing as he awaited Antonio’s answer to his outlandish yet profitable proposal.

 “You will keep her safe?”
 Antonio requested quietly, as if he was ashamed of his words.